Lanrider1/CPTS440_AI_Project/README.md

 * **Blank Accuracy (~40%)** → moderate performance on missing cells
 * **Board Accuracy (0%)** → almost no full puzzles solved

-> ⚠️ High cell accuracy does NOT mean the model can solve Sudoku correctly.
+> Note: High cell accuracy does NOT mean the model can solve Sudoku correctly.

 ---